-Employee also alleges that she was assigned to two schools, not placed in her area of certification, and never placed in a permanent position.
-However, complaints of this nature are grievances and do not fall within the purview of OEA's scope of review.
+Employee also alleges that after being assigned to Harris, he was never assigned a position.
+However, a complaint of this nature is a grievance and does not fall within the purview of OEA's scope of review.
 Additionally, it is an established matter of public law that as of October 21, 1998, pursuant to the Omnibus Personnel Reform Act of 1998 (OPRAA), D.C.
 Law 12-124, OEA no longer has jurisdiction over grievance appeals.